Reading Time: 4 minutes

 Are you looking for some exercises to increase movement and flexibility in your upper back, hamstrings, glutes, and trap development?
 Sumo and conventional deadlift are the two common exercises that allow a versatile range of movements to ensure general fitness.
 Even though they can be done with different tools, the most common method used is the barbell deadlift.

 Over the past few years, the sumo stance has become more popular amongst athletes and fitness trainers.
 This article will tell you why:

-Technique: Sumo vs. Conventional Deadlift
+Technique: Sumo vs. Conventional Deadlifts

 When doing a sumo deadlift, your posture is of utmost importance to ensure that you do not hurt your lower back.
 Start by taking a wide stance with your toes pointing out.
 Ensure that the distance between your feet is wide enough so that your arms can be extended downwards, with the elbows tucked neatly inside the knees.
 To put it simply, your shins should be perpendicular to the floor, with your back flat and shoulders directly above the bar.
 Remember not to slouch!